MDOT Public Information Act (PIA)

 Where can I find information about the Public Information Act (PIA)?

 The PIA can be found in the General Provisions Article, § 4-101 et seq., Annotated Code of Maryland.
-The Maryland Office of the Attorney General’s website provides excellent information for anyone considering filing a PIA, including sample letters and law citations.
+The Maryland Office of the Attorney General’s website provides excellent information for anyone considering filing a PIA request, including sample letters and law citations.

 You can also find MDOT specific PIA information in the Code of Maryland Regulations (COMAR), Title 11, Department of Transportation.